abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/local_search.rst

         ..  [#details_guarantee_sol_quality] If theory doesn't scare you, have a look at the subsection :ref:`approximation_complexity` for more
-            about approximation theory and quality guarantee.
+            about approximation theory and quality guarantees.

         ..  [#metricTSP] The **metric** TSP is the classical TSP but on graphs that respect the triangle inequality, i.e. :math:`d(a,c) \leqslant d(a,b) + d(b,c)` where :math:`a, b` and :math:`c` are nodes of the graph